American Israeli woman killed by Hamas: Family

 The family on Thursday said neither her nor her husband’s bodies had been returned to them and prayed that they would be.

-Kibbutz Nir Oz also announced Haggai’s death, saying that she was an English teacher and specialized in teaching children with anxiety.
+Kibbutz Nir Oz also announced Haggai’s death, saying that she was a 70-year-old mother of four and grandmother of seven.
+She was an English teacher and specialized in teaching children with anxiety, according to the statement.

 The Biden administration has stressed its focus on the release of women and children from Hamas.
 Four American hostages have been released so far.
 Biden earlier this month met with family members of American hostages.